-If you walk across a carpet in dry weather, you can draw a spark by touching a metal door knob.
+If you walk across a carpet in dry weather, you can draw a spark by touching a metal doorknob.
 On a grander scale, lightning is familiar to everyone.
 Such phenomena suggest the vast amount of electric charge that is stored in the familiar objects that surround us.

 The electrical neutrality of most objects in our visible and tangible world conceals their content of enormous amounts of positive and negative electric charge that largely cancel each other in their external effects.
 Only when this electrical balance is disturbed does nature reveal to us the effects of uncompensated positive or negative charge.
 When we say that a body is “charged” we mean that it has a charge imbalance, even though the net charge generally represents only a tiny fraction of the total positive or negative charge contained in the body.

 Charged bodies exert forces on each other.
 To show this, let us charge a glass rod by rubbing it with silk.
 The process of rubbing transfers a tiny amount of charge from one body to the other, thus slightly upsetting the electrical neutrality of each.

-How electric charges are produced?
+How charges are produced?

 Take a plastic rod.
-Rub it with fur and suspend it horizontally by silk thread in above Figure.
-Now take another plastic rod and rub it with fur and bring near to the suspended rod.
+Rub it with fur and suspend it horizontally by silk thread in the above Figure.
+Now take another plastic rod and rub it with fur and bring it near to the suspended rod.
 We will observe that both the rods will repel each other.
 It means during the rubbing both the rods were charged.

 Now take a glass rod and rub it with silk and suspend it horizontally.
-When we bring the plastic rod rubber with fur near to the suspended glass rod, we observe that both the rod each other.
+When we bring the plastic rod rubbed with fur near to the suspended glass rod, we observe that both the rod each other.

 Rods are unlike and their attraction implies that charges on two rods are not of the same kind but of opposite nature.

-Properties of electric charges
+Properties of electrical charge

 - Like charges always repel each other.